rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/335_adding-persistent-storage-to-a-deployment.md

 1. Select the public package, **Rapyuta IO Persistent Volume** from Storage packages.
 2. Click **Deploy package**.
-3. The Name of deployment is Volume Storage
+3. In the **Name of deployment** field, type a name for the volume deployment.
-4. Ensure the disk type parameter of the volumeComponent is SSD.
+4. Ensure the **diskType** parameter of the volumeComponent is SSD.
 It provisions an SSD for block storage.
-5. Ensure the capacity parameter of the volumeComponent is 32GiB.
+5. From the **Capacity** drop-down menu, select the required memory for the volume.
 It refers to the size of block storage.
 6. Click **CREATE DEPLOYMENT > Confirm**.
 The storage package is deployed.

 ## Adding Storage to a Deployment